-Rise like Nefertem from the blue water lily, to the nostrils of Ra (the creator and sungod), and come forth upon the horizon each day.
+Rise like Nefertem from the blue water lily, to the nostrils of Ra (creator and sun god), and come forth upon the horizon each day.

-His flowers are specific, the Egyptian blue lotus or Nymphaea caerulea (lit. blue water lilies).
-They're blue to bluish purple in color.
+His flowers are specific, the Egyptian blue lotus or Nymphaea caerulea, a psychoactive plant.
+N. caerulea is blue to bluish purple in color.
 Along with the white lotus they're indigenous to Egypt.

 When the sun comes up the water lilies spread their petals and let the fragrance rise to greet the dawn.
 People associate the lotus flower with the sun as it closes at night and opens through the day.